Arisstath/roblox-dissector/README.md

 2. Start a local Studio server listening on port 53641 by choosing Start Roblox -> Start local server...
 3. Start a local Studio clients either from the Studio server or the dissector.

+Features not yet implemented:

-I'm also looking into adding a HTTPS traffic proxy which would be similar to Fiddler while working properly.
+* HTTPS proxy similar to Fiddler
+* Dissection of hash packets and Rocky packets

 ```
 -----BEGIN PGP SIGNED MESSAGE-----